Titanic: The Legend Goes On: Reception

 The film was described by Linda Maria Koldau, author of The Titanic on Film: Myth versus Truth, as being "a failed Disney imitation that excels in bad taste".
-Christopher Campbell of IndieWire wrote that the film was "inappropriate for children" and that "it's so terribly written and drawn that it's offensive to the Titanic's memory."
-Film critic Tim Brayton of Alternate Ending said it was "Among the most nuttily enjoyable bad movies of the 2000s."
+Christopher Campbell of IndieWire wrote that the film was "inappropriate for children" and that "it's so terribly written and drawn that it's offensive to the Titanics memory."
+Film critic Tim Brayton of Alternate Ending said it was "among the most nuttily enjoyable bad movies of the 2000s".

 Titanic: The Legend Goes On has appeared on several "worst-ever" lists.
 British film magazine Total Film named it as the worst film ever made, after it topped a list of the 66 worst films ever in 2012.
 Total Film also included it on a list of the "50 Worst Kids Movies", noting that it is "Widely considered one of the worst animated movies ever made."
 Likewise, Spanish film magazine Fotogramas selected it as one of the 20 worst films ever made.
 Collider also described it as one of the worst films ever made, but notes that it "[lacks] the cult following that other bad films often acquire."
 While noting its inclusion on list of the worst films, Rachael Johnson of MovieWeb listed it as the worst film about the Titanic.
 Will Roberts of American-based Showbiz Cheat Sheet listed it as the worst animated film ever made, while Screen Rant included it on a list of the twelve worst animated films of all time.
 It became the lowest-rated film on IMDb's Bottom 100 list in 2012.